 Secchi disk measurements are inverse to suspended solid measurements.
-As total suspended solids (TSS) increases, the secchi disk depth or water transparency decreases.
+As total suspended solids (TSS) increase, the secchi disk depth or water transparency decreases.
 Total suspended solids can be an important indicator of the type and degree of turbidity.
-TSS measurements represent a combination volatile suspended solids (VSS), that consist of organic material and nonvolatile suspended solids (NVSS) which is comprised of inorganic mineral particles in the water.
+TSS measurements represent a combination volatile suspended solids (VSS) that consist of organic material and nonvolatile suspended solids (NVSS), which is comprised of inorganic mineral particles in the water.
 In order to more accurately determine the types and amounts of suspended solids, volatile suspended solids (VSS) are analyzed.
 VSS concentration represents the organic portion of the total suspended solids.
-Organic material often includes plankton and additional plant and animal debris that are present in water.
-Total volatile solids indicate the presence of organics in suspension; and therefore, show additional demand levels of oxygen.
+Organic material often includes plankton and additional plant and animal debris that is present in water.
+Total volatile suspended solids indicate the presence of organics in suspension; and, therefore, show additional demand levels of oxygen.
 Illinois does not currently have a standard for TSS or TVSS.
-Literature suggests that NVSS above 15mg/L could highly impair recreational lake use.
+However, IEPA suggests that NVSS above 15mg/L could highly impair recreational lake use.
 A NVSS of 3 to 7mg/L might cause slight impairment.

-Chlorophyll and pheophytin-a are monitored to provide indicators of algae growth; and, therefore, potential oxygen depletion activity.
+Chlorophyll and pheophytin-a are monitored to provide indicators of algae growth and, therefore, potential oxygen depletion activity.
 Chlorophyll is measured in lakes to estimate the type and amount of algal productivity in the water column.
-Chlorophyll $\underline{a}$ is present in green algae, blue-green algae, and in diatoms.
-Chlorophyll $\underline{a}$ is often used to indicate the degree of eutrophication.
-Chlorophyll $\underline{b}$ and $\underline{c}$ are used to estimate the extent of algal diversity and productivity.
-Chlorophyll $\underline{b}$ is common in green algae and is used as an auxiliary pigment for photosynthesis.
-Chlorophyll $\underline{c}$ is most common in diatom species and serves as an auxiliary pigment.
+Chlorophyll a is present in green algae, blue-green algae, and in diatoms.
+Chlorophyll a is often used to indicate the degree of eutrophication.
+Chlorophyll b and c are used to estimate the extent of algal diversity and productivity.
+Chlorophyll b is common in green algae and is used as an auxiliary pigment for photosynthesis.
+Chlorophyll c is most common in diatom species and serves as an auxiliary pigment.
 Algal productivity and diversity can be determined by the concentrations of the individual pigments.
-For example high concentrations of chlorophyll $\underline{a}$ and $\underline{b}$ would indicate that green algae is abundant.
-High concentrations of chlorophyll $\underline{a}$ would indicate abundance of bluegreen algae and concentrations of chlorophyll $\underline{a}$ and $\underline{c}$ would indicate diatoms are the dominant species.
+For example high concentrations of chlorophyll a and b would indicate that green algae is abundant.
+High concentrations of chlorophyll a would indicate abundance of bluegreen algae and high concentrations of chlorophyll a and c would indicate diatoms are the dominant species.
 Chlorophyll production is currently being connected with hypoxia.
+Chlorophyll is monitored to provide indicators of algae growth and therefore, potential oxygen depletion activity.
+Chlorophyll concentrations and cyanobacteria cell counts serve as proxies for the actual presence of algal toxins.
+Exposure to cyanobacteria or their toxins may produce allergic reactions such as skin rashes, eye irritations, respiratory symptoms, and in some cases more severe health effects.
+Microcystin is currently believed to be the most common cyanotoxin in lakes.
+EPA's current guidance as of December 2016 for recreational Ambient Water Quality Criteria (AWQC) for Cyanotoxins is 4ug/L for microcystins and 8ug/L for Cylindrospermopsin.